 The oil figures published by the Khartoum government do not match those from other sources.
 These figures determine the revenues disbursed to the Government of Southern Sudan.
 The Khartoum government has reported that a smaller volume of oil was produced in southern oil blocks than is reported by the company that operates the blocks.
 It is not clear which set of figures, company or government, are the correct ones, but the discrepancy highlights the need for the oil figures to be independently verified.
-The southern government received \$2.9 billion in oil revenues in 2008 and the discrepancies revealed here are of the order of 9%-26%, so if any underreporting by the Khartoum government is found the sums of money owed to the southern government would be large.
+The southern government received \$2.9 billion in oil revenues in 2009 and the discrepancies revealed here are of the order of 9%-26%, so if any underreporting by the Khartoum government is found the sums of money owed to the southern government would be large.

-- the volume of oil that the Khartoum government states was produced in blocks 1, 2 and 4 in 2007 is 9% less than that stated in the annual report of the company operating these blocks, the Chinese National Petroleum Corporation (CNPC) (For more details see page 26.) - the volume of oil that the Khartoum government states was produced in blocks 3 and 7 in 2007 is 14% less than that stated in the annual report of the company operating these blocks, CNPC.
-(For more details see page 27.) - the volume of oil that the Khartoum government and other sources\ state was produced in blocks 1, 2 and 4 and block 6 in 2005 is 26% less than that stated in the annual report of the company operating these blocks, CNPC.
-(For more details see page 29.)

-- the volume of oil that the Khartoum government states was produced in the only oil block which is located entirely in the north and therefore not subject to revenue sharing between north and south, is approximately the same as that stated by the operator of the block, CNPC.
-(For more details see page 29.) - the oil prices published by the Ministry of Finance in Khartoum and those published in the oil industry press for sales in the same month do not match.
-(For more details see page 38.)
+- the volume of oil that the Khartoum government states was produced in blocks 1, 2 and 4 in 2007 is 9% less than that stated in the annual report of the company operating these blocks, the Chinese National Petroleum Corporation (CNPC). - the volume of oil that the Khartoum government states was produced in blocks 3 and 7 in 2007 is 14% less than that stated in the annual report of the company operating these blocks, CNPC. - the volume of oil that the Khartoum government and other sources\ state was produced in blocks 1, 2 and 4 and block 6 in 2005 is 26% less than that stated in the annual report of the company operating these blocks, CNPC. - the volume of oil that the Khartoum government states was produced in the only oil block which is located entirely in the north and therefore not subject to revenue sharing between north and south, is approximately the same as that stated by the operator of the block, CNPC - the oil prices published by the Ministry of Finance in Khartoum and those published in the oil industry press for sales in the same month do not match.

-Neither the southern government nor Sudanese citizens are able to verify whether the oil revenues received from the Khartoum government as part of the peace agreement are correct.
+Neither the southern Government nor Sudanese citizens are able to verify whether the oil revenues received from the Khartoum government as part of the peace agreement are correct.
 It is the Khartoum government that compiles the figures on how much oil is produced and the price for which it sold.
 The revenues owed to the southern government can be deduced from the figures published by the Khartoum government, but the deduction will only be correct if the underlying oil production and sales figures are correct.
-The southern government is not involved in these processes.
-The ability to verify that the oil revenues received from the Khartoum government are correct is 'important not least because they make up 98% of the southern government's income.
+The southern government is not involved in